Dkobes/Social-Network-API/README.md

 Allows users to create reactions to their friends thoughts.
 Allows to update thoughts, create, or delete.
 Allows a friends list that makes sure to not include any duplicates.

 ## Installation
-Run npm install for any dependencies.
-Optional: npm run seed to populate database with mock data.
+Run npm install for any dependencies

 ## Usage
 npm run start to start the server.
 You can then use the routes, and manages users, thoughts, and reactions as you please.